 Waterberry vehicles will fetch and carry you as arranged, as will other operators’ depending on your scheduled activity.
 Transfer charges will apply if they are not included in your pre-booked holiday package or your activity, and will be charged at the end of your stay.

 Local Zambian currency is the Kwacha – you can only obtain Kwacha in Zambia.
-US Dollars are the most widely used currency and are accepted almost everywhere – including at Immigration at Livingstone Airport where you can buy your entry visa into Zambia.
+US Dollars are the most widely used currency and are accepted almost everywhere – including at Immigration at Livingstone Airport where you can buy your entry visa into Zambia (we recommend you bring cash for this - see Visa section below).
 If you need kwacha we can change US Dollars or other currency for you at Waterberry.
 Exchange rates can be checked at www.xe.com.

 RESERVATIONS AND PAYMENT

 Enquiries and reservations are managed through both the UK and Zambian offices for Waterberry (see Contact Us).
 Payment for accommodation at Waterberry must be made in advance of your stay.
 20% payment is required on confirmation of booking to guarantee the reservation and the balance is due 6 weeks before arrival.
 For additional charges payable at the lodge (transfers, bar bills and activities) Waterberry can take cash payment in dollars, other major currencies and by credit card.
 We accept Visa, Mastercard and American Express.

 Cancellation 8-6 weeks before arrival date = 20% charge; 6-4 weeks = 30% charge; 4-2 weeks = 50% charge, up to 14 days before arrival = no refund.